popphp/pop-mail/README.md

 ### AWS SES

-The AWS Ses transport requires a `key` and `secret` that are obtained from the AWS SES admin console.
+The AWS SES transport requires a `key` and `secret` that are obtained from the AWS SES admin console.

 ```php
 use Pop\Mail\Mailer;